-In those rare instances where the study design requires use of a foreign site (e.g., to conduct testing of specific patient populations), the investigator must provide compelling scientific justification in the application for the need/use of a foreign site.
-Similarly, in those rare instances where it may be necessary to purchase materials from other countries, investigators must thoroughly justify the request.
+In those rare instances where the study design requires use of a foreign site (e.g., to conduct testing of specific patient populations or if a supply or material is not available in the United States), the investigator must provide compelling scientific justification in the application that it is not possible to perform the R&D project activity in the United States and for the need / use of a foreign site.
 NIH will consider these instances on a case-by-case basis, and they should be discussed with cognizant NIH staff before submitting an application.
-Approval will not be considered unless the application is being considered for an award.
+Approval will not be considered unless the application is being considered for an award and applicants may be required to provide additional justification.
 IC GMOs have the authority to approve these waiver requests.
 Whether the request is approved or disapproved, it will be explicitly addressed in the NoA if an award is made.
-Whenever possible, work outside the United States, which is necessary to the completion of the project, should be supported by funding other than SBIR/STTR.
+Whenever possible, work outside the United States, which is necessary to the completion of the project, should be supported by funding other than SBIR / STTR.

-18.5.2.2 Change in Organization Status & Change of Recipient Institution Actions
+18.5.2.2 Change in Organization Size & Change of Recipient Institution Actions